Eddie Henderson (soccer)

-Eddie Henderson (born September 11, 1967 in Seattle, Washington) is a retired U.S. soccer player and current Washington Director of Youth Coaching for the ISC Gunners program.
+Eddie Henderson (born September 11, 1967) is a retired U.S. soccer player.
 Henderson spent two seasons in the Western Soccer League, one in the American Professional Soccer League, one season in Major Soccer League and seven in the National Professional Soccer League.
 He also played for the U.S. at the U-17 and U-20 levels.

-High school and college
+Early life and education

+Eddie Henderson was born on born September 11, 1967, in Seattle, Washington.
+He was the youngest child of Rosa Mae and Thomas Henderson, who had 17 other children.

-Henderson, the youngest of 18 children, grew up in Seattle, Washington where he played for the Seattle Kickers, a local youth club.
-In 1985 the Kickers won the WSYSA championship.
-Henderson attended O'Dea High School where he played both basketball and soccer.
-After he graduated from high school, Henderson attended the University of Washington from 1985 to 1989 where he played on the men’s soccer team.
+As a youth he played for the Seattle Kickers, a local youth club, which in 1985 the Kickers won the WSYSA championship.

+Henderson attended O'Dea High School.
+After he graduated from high school in 1985, Henderson attended the University of Washington on a soccer scholarship from 1985 to 1989, where he played on the men's soccer team.
 In 1989, he was a third team All-American.
 He finished his four years with 29 goals and 21 assists.

 Professional

+Henderson played professional soccer in San Diego, Milwaukee, and Wichita, Kansas for nine seasons.

 While in college, Henderson spent two seasons as a forward with the Seattle Storm of the Western Soccer League (WSL).
 In 1988, he was selected as a first team WSL All Star.
 In 1989, he was a second team All Star.
 After graduating from the University of Washington, Henderson spent one more season with the Storm, the last in its existence as it folded at the end of the 1990 season.

 The Tacoma Stars of the Major Indoor Soccer League drafted Henderson, but he signed with the San Diego Sockers.
-The Sockers cut him four games into the 1990-1991 season and he signed with the Milwaukee Wave of the American Indoor Soccer Association in January 1991.
-In 1992, Henderson signed with the Wichita Wings of the National Professional Soccer League (NPSL) and remained with the team through the 1997-1998 season.
+The Sockers cut him four games into the 1990–1991 season and he signed with the Milwaukee Wave of the American Indoor Soccer Association in January 1991.
+In 1992, Henderson signed with the Wichita Wings of the National Professional Soccer League (NPSL) and remained with the team through the 1997–1998 season.